Modernising gas fired power plant boiler damper drives and damper bearings

 Overview of Type K Damper Drives for Power Plants

 Damper drives can significantly improve the efficiency and reliability of large and small boilers, furnaces, process heaters, and other demanding power plant processes.
-Together, Rotork and Type K have tens of thousands of damper drives in service throughout the USA and rest of the world.
+Together, Rotork and Type K have tens of thousands of damper drives in service throughout the USA and the rest of the world.
 Furthermore, Type K damper drives are supported by Rotork Site Services’ extensive network of factory-trained technicians.

 How important are damper drives to your power plant facility, and what does the user gain with accurate combustion air and flue gas control?